Zákupy

 Zákupy (/cs/; Reichstadt) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
-It has about 3,000 inhabitants.
+It has about 2,900 inhabitants.
+The town is located on the Svitavka River in the Ralsko Uplands.

+Zákupy was probably founded in the 13th century.
+The main landmark of the town is the Zákupy Castle, which is protected as a national cultural monument.
 The historic town centre with the castle is well preserved and is protected as an urban monument zone.

 Administrative division

 Zákupy consists of seven municipal parts (in brackets population according to the 2021 census):